smarras79/Jexpresso/README.md

 | [![DOI](https://img.shields.io/badge/article-arXiv:2401.05624-green)](https://doi.org/10.48550/arXiv.2401.05624) |

 # JEXPRESSO
-A research software for the numerical solution of a system of arbitrary conservation laws using **continuous spectral elements**.
+A research software for the numerical solution of a system of arbitrary conservation laws using **continuous spectral elements** and finite differences in **1D, 2D, 3D**.
 DISCLAIMER: this is WIP.
 Its GPU expansion is also under development.

 Suggested Julia version: 1.10.0